Here’s how you can work seamlessly in a virtual office!

 Rs 5,000 EB charges (more the Air Conditioning you may see a bigger bill)

-Rs 3,000 for a maid to clean the place on regular intervals
+Rs 3,000 for a maid to clean the place

 Above all, the cost that founders underestimate is the opportunity cost when you spend time on the office space that you have created rather the business that you want to build.
 Founders end up spending time in looking into and addressing situations like AC not working, maid did not turn up, maid quit, internet connection down etc. Let us say on an average 5 hours of such time is spent every month.